 African American charter school students are reaching grade-level proficiency.

-In 2016, a greater percentage of African American students attending California charter schools (30 percent) in seven out of eight major school districts were outperforming their traditional public-school counterparts (27 percent) in meeting or exceeding standards on standardized tests known as the Smarter Balanced Assessment Consortium (SBAC).
+In 2018, a greater percentage of African American students attending California charter schools were outperforming their traditional public-school counterparts in English Language Arts and Math in seven out of eight major school districts in California, as well as statewide.
 These strong academic results may be because across California, African American students gain 22 more days learning reading and seven more days learning math at charter schools than at traditional public schools.

 African American charter school students are graduating at high rates across the state.

-- 63 percent of African American students attending Los Angeles Unified School District charter high schools graduated (versus 50 percent at traditional public schools); and,
+- 91 percent of African American students attending San Diego Unified School District charter high schools graduated (versus 87 percent at traditional public schools); and,

 Charter schools are creating a college going culture for African American students.

-Overall, charter schools are doing a better job igniting a passion among African American students to attend a four-year college.
-California's charter school students more likely to complete all college prep courses required to attend a four-year university, known as A-G courses.
+Overall, charter schools are doing a better job preparing African American students to attend a four-year college as California's African American charter school students are more likely to complete all college prep courses required to attend a four-year university, known as A-G courses.

 Every child, regardless of where they live or the color of their skin, deserves the opportunity to attend a great public school that meets their academic needs and places them on the path to success.
 We must do more to increase access to public schools that provide a safe, structured, and nurturing environment for all students so that they can focus on what matters most: their learning.